Camp Lejeune: Prostate cancer claims

 Furthermore, a study published in Environmental Epidemiology revealed a positive association between prostate cancer and exposure to benzene and ethylbenzene.
 A two-fold excess in the odds of developing prostate cancer was observed.
 The number of study participants was 3,987, out of whom 1,172 had prostate cancer.
 Another study from Occupational and Environmental Medicine suggests that a high duration and level of exposure to benzene, xylene, or styrene may increase the risk of non-aggressive prostate cancer.

-We offer quality legal assistance to veterans who want to file a Camp Lejeune toxic water claim for prostate cancer
+We offer quality legal assistance to veterans who want to file a Camp Lejeune water contamination claim for prostate cancer

 If you are too ill to participate in the legal process, a family member can help you, as we understand how painful it can be to struggle with prostate cancer.
 Furthermore, our compassionate legal team will ease the process for you as much as possible by taking care of the most complex aspects of it on your behalf.
 Our resourceful attorneys will do all in their power to obtain the most favorable outcome for your case if you qualify for compensation.
 If you were stationed at other military bases and developed prostate cancer, you might also be eligible for compensation.